 Health insurance is a product that covers your medical expenses if you get sick or injured.
 Health insurance also covers preventive care, such as doctors visits and tests before you get sick.
-Health insurance is offered on the exchange through the Affordable Care Act (ACA).
-Insurance carriers can also offer short term plans privately off the exchange.
+Health insurance is offered on the exchange through the Affordable Care Act (ACA) and also off the exchange through short-term plans.
 Health insurance doesn’t always cover 100% of your costs.
 In fact, it’s designed to share costs with you up until a certain point, called the out-of-pocket limit.
 After you hit the out-of-pocket limit, health insurance will pay 100% of your health care costs.
 There are a few ways that health insurance companies might share costs with you, and they make up major features of your health insurance plan that you need to be aware of: your deductible, co-payment, co-insurance, and your out-of-pocket limit.

 Premium - It’s easy to think of your premium as your monthly bill.
 Every month, you pay a premium to a health insurance company in order to access a health insurance plan.
 As we’ll get into in a second, while your monthly premium may be how much you pay for health insurance, it’s not equivalent to how much you pay on health care services.
 In fact, choosing a plan with lower premiums will likely mean that you’ll pay more out-of-pocket if you need to see a doctor.

 Deductible - A deductible is how much you need to pay for health care services out-of-pocket before your health insurance kicks in.
 In most plans, once you pay your deductible, you'll still need to pay co-pays and coinsurance until you hit the out-of-pocket max, after which the plan pays for 100% of services.
 Plans with lower premiums tend to have higher deductibles.